 The Great Backyard Bird Count (GBBC) is a free, fun, and easy event that engages bird watchers of all ages in counting birds to create a real-time snapshot of bird populations.
 Participants are asked to count birds for as little as 15 minutes (or as long as they wish) on one or more days of the four-day event and report their sightings online at birdcount.org.
 Anyone can take part in the Great Backyard Bird Count, from beginning bird watchers to experts, and you can participate from your backyard, or anywhere in the world.

-The 21st annual GBBC will be held Friday, February 16, through Monday, February 19, 2018.
-Please visit the official website at birdcount.org for more information and be sure to check out the latest educational and promotional resources.
+The 27th annual GBBC will be held Friday, February 16, through Monday, February 19, 2024.
+Please visit the official website at birdcount.org for more information.

-On the program website participants can explore real-time maps and charts that show what others are reporting during and after the count.
-Be sure to check out the Explore a Region tool to get an idea of what you can expect to see in your area during the next GBBC.
+On the program website participants can explore real-time maps that show what others are reporting during and after the count.
+We hope you can join us!

 Let us send you the latest in bird and conservation news.